[Editor’s note: This story was previously published in September 2018. It has since been updated and republished.]

 If you’re asked to come down to the human resources department, chances are, it’s for unpleasant reasons.
 Nevertheless, HR plays a crucial role as it deals directly with a company’s most valuable asset: people.
 You can never go wrong with experts in this field, which is why Paychex (NASDAQ:PAYX) is a consistent winner.

 As you might expect, Paychex features a healthy balance between growth and cash flows.
-In the most recent quarter, PAYX rang up $871 million in revenue, up 9% year-over-year.
-It also generated $288 million in cash flow from operations, up nearly 51% YOY.
+In the most recent quarter, PAYX rang up $1.1 billion in revenue, up 14% year-over-year.

 Activision Blizzard (ATVI)

 The video game sector offers some of the best stocks to invest in.
 Thanks to gaming culture and tournaments going mainstream, this is an industry that will perpetually rise higher.
 Over the longer-term, this presents a viable tailwind for Activision Blizzard (NASDAQ:ATVI).

 Admittedly, though, the ride in ATVI hasn’t been an easy one.
 While its YTD performance is pretty much flat, shares have gyrated severely multiple times.
 Investors have an understandable concern that they’re buying into ATVI near at or near its highs.
 Moreover, Activision has suffered significant competition; namely, Epic Games’ “Fortnite.”